Connect with others who understand.

 Treating Armpit Cysts

 If you notice a single cyst in your armpit, watchful waiting may be the best approach.
 Avoid picking at or further disrupting your underarm.
-Use warm compresses, take NSAIDs, and apply topical antibacterial cream while keeping the area warm and dry.
+Use warm compresses, take NSAIDs, and apply a topical antibacterial cream while keeping the area warm and dry.
 Wrap the area with a sterile bandage to reduce friction and irritation, if possible.
 For the next few days, watch the cyst over time to see if it gets better or worse.

 Contact a doctor if any of the following situations occur: